 Coach Russell’s professional career began with the New York Yankees in 1996 as a graduate intern.
 He was on the staff that opened Legends Field in Tampa as the Yankees new Spring Training home and was responsible for both Joe DiMaggio and Phil Rizzuto on their honored days.
-Later that year he moved to Atlanta to work for the Centennial Olympic Games in Basketball.
+Later that year, he moved to Atlanta to work for the Centennial Olympic Games in Basketball.
 In 1997, Coach Russell was named Pitching Coach at Oglethorpe University in Atlanta where he would remain for two seasons under Coach Bill Popp.
-Coach Russell left Oglethorpe in 1998 to serve as the Recreation Ministry Director for two years at Johns Creek United Methodist Church in Duluth, GA.
-His teaching career began in the fall of 2000 when Coach accepted the position(s) of Athletic Director and Physical Education Teacher at Pinecrest Academy in Cumming, GA.
+Coach Russell left Oglethorpe in 1998 to serve as the Recreation Ministry Director for two years at Johns Creek United Methodist Church in Duluth, Georgia.
+His teaching career began in the fall of 2000 when Coach accepted the positions of Athletic Director and Physical Education Teacher at Pinecrest Academy in Cumming, Georgia.

 Coach Russell arrived at McEachern in 2009 where he began working in Special Education, mostly in the Severe/Profound classroom.
-He contributed to five baseball seasons and five softball seasons, and he served as the Head Softball Coach his last three years.
-He helped the 2012 Baseball Indians reach the State Playoffs, ending a seven year drought, as well as the 2013 Baseball Indians win a Region Championship.
-Several of Coach Russell’s former Baseball & Softball Indians went on to compete at the collegiate level with four still playing in the minor leagues and one big leaguer.
-In 2013, Coach Russell was the recipient of the Atlanta Falcons/Symetra “Hero in the Classroom” award for his work as a Special Education Teacher and was recognized on the field prior to the Falcons vs. Patriots game in the Georgia Dome.
+He coached five baseball seasons, five softball seasons, and served as the Head Softball Coach the last three years.
+He helped the 2012 Baseball Indians reach the State Playoffs, ending a seven-year drought, as well as the 2013 Baseball Indians win a Region Championship.
+Several of Coach Russell’s former Baseball and Softball Indians went on to compete at the collegiate level with four currently playing in the minor leagues and one big leaguer.
+In 2013, Coach Russell was the recipient of the Atlanta Falcons/Symetra Hero in the Classroom Award for his work as a Special Education Teacher, and he was recognized on the field prior to the Falcons vs. Patriots game in the Georgia Dome.